 When I first moved to Hawaii, I thought all Hawaii coffee came from Kona on the Big Island.
 But, turns out, I was wrong — REALLY wrong!
 Oahu, Kauai, and Maui all feature coffee farms you can visit, and they produce high-quality coffee distributed throughout Hawaii and the world.

 Here’s a look at some of our favorite coffee farms in Hawaii located OUTSIDE of Kona on the Big Island:

 1. Kauai Coffee Co.
-(Kauai): If you’re visiting Kauai, take an afternoon at tour the Kauai Coffee Company.
+(Kauai): If you’re visiting Kauai, take an afternoon tour of the Kauai Coffee Plantation.
 It’s located about 20 minutes from Poipu, home of the Sheraton Kauai Resort, the Grand Hyatt Resort and Spa, and the Outrigger Waipouli Beach Resort and Spa.

 At the farm, you’ll have the opportunity to stroll through the coffee orchard, talk to the friendly guides, shop for gifts to take home and of course sample their exclusive line of estate-grown Hawaiian coffees.

 I didn’t know this, but the Kauai Coffee Estate is the largest coffee farm in the U.S. Walking tours are free, which is always a plus!
 During the tour, you’ll learn all about how the coffee is grown, harvested and roasted right here on the island.
 After the tour, you can relax on the lanai and take in the beautiful panoramic views of our plantation full of coffee trees that line picturesque fields leading down to the sea.

 We’re here to help, check out our All-Inclusive Hawaii Packages or get help with airfare, picking hotels or activities.
 If it’s in Hawaii we can make it happen.Get Help With Planning